 3. Urge China to allow international media to investigate and report on the ongoing atrocities in Tibet.

-5. Urge China stop ‘Patriotic Re-education’ campaigns in Tibet.
+5. Urge China to stop ‘Patriotic Re-education’ campaigns in Tibet.

 The UN officials who brought the letter ended the hunger strike by offering the hunger strikers orange juice to break their month-long fast.

 - 3rd September 2012: The Tibetan Youth Congress (TYC) launched an indefinite hunger strike in New Delhi to highlight the situation inside occupied Tibet under China’s illegal and violent occupation.
 The three Tibetan Youth Congress executives who took part in the protest are Dhondup Lhadar, Vice President; Penpa Tsering, Organizational Secretary; and Jigme (Sholpa), Cultural Secretary, all are members of TYC’s Central Executive.
 They demand that China grant immediate assess for media and other persons to travel in Tibet, and release Tibetan prisoners of conscience including the Panchen Lama Gedhun Choekyi Nyima, and Tulku Tenzin Delek.
 The hunger strikers also demanded that China should stop witch-hunts in Tibet that have been targeting intellectuals, religious leaders, poets, musicians, singers, and artists.